Fall Down Seven Times, Get Up Eight

 Readers are invited to observe the world from Higashida's perspective - and what a startling perspective that is . . .
 Higashida is wise beyond his years and constantly expressing his gratitude towards his family, above all his resilient mother.
 His pronouncements often ring with Yoda-like depth.
 He sounds like a village elder and it is impossible not to listen . . . challenges, even ones as seemingly insurmountable as those presented by severe disability, are negotiable.
 Hope - Higashida's favourite word - prevails. — Leaf Arbuthnot, Sunday Times

-The Reason I Jump was a game-changer . . .
+The Reason I Jump was a game-changer, not only for those with a special interest in autism, but for anyone interested in the sheer diversity of human brains.
+In short essays using crystalline prose, Higashida made a gentle but devastating case that autism had been entirely misunderstood: it was not a cognitive disability at all, but a communicative and sensory one . . .
 This follow-up may not have the same surprise value, but it does something just as inspiring: it shows us how, with a little luck, plenty of support and a huge amount of determination, a "neuro-atypical" person can forge a happy and fulfilled path into adulthood . . .
-Higashida's observations across a whole range of topics are moving and thought-provoking — Alice O'Keefe, Guardian
+Higashida's observations across a whole range of topics are moving and thought-provoking - all the more so for coming from the perspective of a social outsider. — Alice O'Keefe, Guardian

 Higashida's words are surely a vital message for all those who love and care for autistic family members or friends . . . his writing is poetic, with an inspirational tone that reveals wisdom beyond his years and an acceptance of diversity that we should all aspire to . . .
 Higashida holds up a mirror to conventional assumptions about autism, including those of health professionals, and challenges us to do better . . .
 The extraordinary impact that he is making on families across the world continues. — Anna Remington, The Lancet